aebergl/MatSurv/Article/paper.md

 groups; and HRs provide a ratio of the hazard rates between groups.
-To further improve the KM-plot, it has been suggested that the KM-plot should always be accomplished by a table that describes the number of patients that are still “at-risk” at a specific timepoint (Morris 2019).
+To further improve the KM-plot, it has been suggested that the KM-plot should always be accomplished by a table that describes the number of patients that are still “at-risk” at a specific timepoint [@morris2019].
 MATLAB [as of version MATLAB 2019B] currently lacks functions to easily create KM-plots with accompanying risk tables.
 Furthermore, MATLAB does not have a built-in log-rank test, nor is one available in any of the